 I’ve been struggling a bit recently, really struggling and it’s two particular things that have been making me feel like this.
 I last wrote about not being pregnant back in February, and I’ve kept quiet since then because you try to focus and look forward as much as possible, don’t you.
 However another month has nearly gone by and I have to say that in the last few days, for some reason, I have been finding things hard.
 I’ve been feeling like this groundhog day cycle is never going to end.
 And alongside this, the kid has been pushing me as hard as she can.
 She has reached a new phase in her little life and I am finding that she swings from, ‘super happy’ to ‘angry moaning minnie’ constantly, and that’s actually quite tough when it’s all day, every day.
 Things seem to have come to a head and I’ve been feeling a bit like I’ve been wearing Eeyore’s sad face, complete with my own little grey cloud.

 Today is the start of yet another month where ‘things’ haven’t worked.
 And by ‘things’ I mean, I’m not pregnant.
-I realise this post could be construed as slight over-sharing, but I wrote a post in December about having a miscarriage so it’s no real secret that my husband and I would like another baby.
-Also that’s the point of this blog, for me to put down how I am feeling, ‘Dear Diary’ style.
-The whole journey of trying to get pregnant is so up and down (no pun intended there) Some women get pregnant at the mere sight of their partners bits, for some it takes time and some have to go down the IVF route.
+The whole journey of trying to have another baby is so up and down (no pun intended) There is no rhyme or reason to it.
+Some women get pregnant at the mere sight of their partners bits, for some it takes time and some have to go down the IVF route.
 We seem to be falling into the ‘it’s taking time’ category and quite frankly, it’s driving me nuts.
 I’m several packets down on Folic Acid, far more than I ever expected to have to take.